 Hemp seeds are the seeds of the hemp plant, Cannabis sativa.
-They originate from hemp plants, Cannabis sativa, which are from the same species as cannabis.
+They originate from hemp plants, Cannabis sativa, and from the same species as cannabis.
 It should be noted that hemp seeds do not contain enough amounts of THC to produce the drug-like effects experienced when using marijuana.
-Hemp seeds are exceptionally nutritious and rich in healthy fats, protein and various minerals.
-The seeds are small, dark brown and nutty in flavor.
+Hemp seeds are exceptionally nutritious and rich in healthy fats, protein, and minerals.
+The seeds are small, dark brown, and nutty in flavor.

-Hemp seeds contain arginine which produces nitric oxide.
+Hemp seeds contain arginine, which produces nitric oxide.
 Nitric oxide dilates blood vessels and decreases hypertension.
-Lower blood pressure helps to lower risk of heart disease and strokes.
-Recent studies have shown that more arginine can lower levels of a protein that is a marker for systemic inflammation known as heart disease.
+Lower blood pressure helps to lower the risk of heart disease and strokes.
+Recent studies have shown that more arginine can lower levels of a protein marker for systemic inflammation known as heart disease.

-The Omega-3 and Omega-6 fatty acids in hemp seeds play a key role in immune responses of the body.
-These fatty acids have the ability to affect the immune system by producing immunosuppressive effects.
-These seeds also have been shown to affect various autoimmune diseases because of gene regulation, production of cytokines and antioxidant enzymes.
+The Omega-3 and Omega-6 fatty acids in hemp seeds play a vital role in the body’s immune responses.
+These fatty acids can affect the immune system by producing immunosuppressive effects.
+These seeds also have been shown to affect various autoimmune diseases because of gene regulation, the production of cytokines, and antioxidant enzymes.

 High in Protein

 Research has shown that the protein content in hemp seeds is comparable to beef, lamb, and quinoa.
 A serving of hemp seeds can provide 11 grams of protein.
 As an added benefit, hemp seeds provide all the essential amino acids the body cannot produce; therefore, hemp seeds are considered a complete source of protein.
 This protein is a natural appetite suppressant.
 Proteins are harder for the body to break down, which keeps you feeling fuller for longer.